FuseByExample/servicemix4-example-payment-service/README.md

       javax.activity, \
       ....

-* In Fuse ESB, make sure that you've added a smx/smx userid and password to `<Fuse ESB Home>/etc/users.properties`, or update the included Camel route to the userid and password you have defined for the Fuse ESB embedded ActiveMQ.
+* In JBoss Fuse, make sure that you've added a smx/smx userid and password to `<JBoss Fuse Home>/etc/users.properties`, or update the included Camel route to the userid and password you have defined for the JBoss Fuse embedded ActiveMQ.